 - Breathing irregularities: The overdose victim may exhibit slow or dysfunctional breathing.
 This should be monitored the closest of all.
 Administer life-saving CPR if the victim appears to be gasping for air, or if breathing ceases and consciousness is lost.

 More often than not, an overdose victim is unable — or in the case of intentional overdose, unwilling — to contact the proper authorities.
 Sleeping pills have overwhelming sedative effects; a victim may very well fall asleep before taking precautionary measures.
 It may require an onlooker to get the necessary help.

-Ambien, for example, is typically taken at a 10-mg dose.
+Ambien, for example, is typically taken at a 10 mg dose.
 At 600 mg, a user is entering overdose limitations, and serious damage is likely.
 Death is reported at doses higher than 2,000 mg, but a lethal dose may still occur at lower amounts.

 An overdose on Lunesta can happen at approximately 90 times an intended dose.
 This would require upwards of 270 mg of the drug.
-Fatal overdoses only occur when mixed with depressants such as benzodiazepines and alcohol.
+Fatal overdoses typically only occur when mixed with depressants like benzodiazepines or alcohol.

-Similarly, it takes 200 mg of the medicine called Sonata to overdose.
+Similarly, it generally takes around 200 mg of Sonata to overdose.
 Users have been known to survive this amount if alcohol wasn’t involved.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.